Rajs1235/Rajs1235/README.md

 ---

-### 🚀 EXPERIENCE
+### 🚀 What I'm Currently Working On
 🧠 **Cloud Intern at Lava International Ltd.**
 * Successfully **developed and deployed** a serverless AI Resume Screener using AWS services.
 * Setting up and **managing** CI/CD pipelines with Jenkins, Docker, and RHEL.

 🤝 **SkillSwap (Peer Learning Platform)**
-* Developed a peer-to-peer learning platform using the MERN Stack with video call 📹 features.
+* Developing a peer-to-peer learning platform using the MERN Stack and Socket.IO with real-time chat 💬 and video call 📹 features.

 ---